DVD-Audio (Digital Versatile Disc -Audio), also known as DVD-A was developed by Panasonic.

-It also sought to offer a playback time of about 7 times longer than audio CD with its higher storage space for audio content.
+It also sought to offer a playback time of about 7 times longer than that of an audio CD with its higher storage space for audio content.

-DVD-Audio operates at a bit depth of 24 compared to 16 of audio CD.
+DVD-Audio operates at a bit depth of 24 compared to audio CD’s 16.

 In other words, DVD-Audio gives you multi-channel audio compared to audio CD’s 2 channels for stereo.

 DVD-Audio can offer up to 6 channels for a surround sound experience.

 The multi-channel audio output uses the Meridan Lossless Packing which is a lossless compression system.

 This compression is equivalent to or better than Dolby Digital or DTS compression.

 DVD-Audio is far superior to the audio contained in DVD Video.

 Why is this so?
 In DVD Video much space is taken up for the video content.
 Audio is squeezed into the remaining space by using lossy compression.

 DVD- Audio, on the other hand, focuses on superior sound by increasing sampling rate and stepping up the frequency range to a level not possible with audio CD and DVD-Video owing to their limited space.